 - (1) Acquisition Plan (See HSAM 3007.103(e)); - (2) Approved APFS record (See HSAM See HSAM 3007.172(a)); - (3) Statement that none of the functions to be performed are inherently governmental.
-The statement shall be supported by a balanced workforce assessment, as applicable (See HSAM 3007.503(b); - (4) Certified funds (See HSAM 3032.702-70(a)); - (i) Fiscal Year and Treasury Account Symbol (See HSAM 3032.702-70(c)(1)) - (5) Market Research Documentation (See HSAM 3010.001-70(d)(9)); - (i) Recommended Sources - (6) COR Nomination Package (See HSAM 3032.72-70(b)); - (7) Statement of Work/Statement of Objectives/Performance Work Statement or product specification, as appropriate; - (8) Independent Government Cost Estimate (See HSAM 3014.404-70);
+The statement shall be supported by a signed Inherently Governmental and Critical Functions analysis, as applicable; - (4) Certified funds (See HSAM 3032.702-70(a)); - (i) Fiscal Year and Treasury Account Symbol (See HSAM 3032.702-70(c)(1)) - (ii) Funding Agency and Funding Office - (5) Market Research Documentation (See HSAM 3010.001-70(d)(9)); - (i) Recommended Sources - (6) COR Nomination Package (See HSAM 3032.72-70(b)); - (7) Statement of Work/Statement of Objectives/Performance Work Statement or product specification, as appropriate; - (8) Independent Government Cost Estimate (See HSAM 3014.404-70); - (9) Chief Information Officer/Information Technology Acquisition Review (ITAR) of acquisitions that include information technology, as applicable (See DHS Directive 142-02, Information Technology Integration and Management and DHS Directive 102-01, Acquisition Management Directive); - (10) Section 508 documentation, as applicable (See HSAM 3039.203(a)(2)); - (11) Justification for Full and Open Competition/Limited Source Justification/Brand Name Justification/Exception to Fair Opportunity, as applicable;

-(9) Chief Information Officer/Information Technology Acquisition Review (ITAR) of information technology related acquisitions, as applicable (See DHS Management Directive 0007.1, Information Technology Integration and DHS Management Directive 12-01, Acquisition Management Directive);
+(12) Quality Assurance Plan when a Statement of Objectives or Performance Work Statement is contemplated, as applicable;

-- (10) Section 508 documentation, as applicable (See HSAM 3039.203(a)(2)); - (11) Justification for Full and Open Competition/Limited Source Justification/Brand Name Justification/Exception to Fair Opportunity, as applicable; - (12) Quality Assurance Plan when a Statement of Objectives or Performance Work Statement is contemplated, as applicable; - (13) Evaluation criteria/factors; - (14) DD Form 254, as applicable; - (15) Written statement addressing the factors enumerated in FAR 9.302 whenever first article testing and approval is required, as applicable (See HSAM 3009.302); - (16) Checklist for Private Sector Temporary Personnel, Appendix T, as applicable (See HSAM 3037.112(d)); - (17) Checklist for Sensitive Information, Appendix G, as applicable.
-This checklist shall be completed for all service contracts when a written acquisition plan is not required per HSAM 3007.103(2); and - (18) For all acquisitions for which a Contractor will use information technology systems to input, store, process, output, and/or transmit sensitive information, the requirements official shall complete and submit a Requirements Traceability Matrix (RTM) as an attachment to the requirements document (i.e., Statement of Work, Statement of Objectives, Performance Work Statement).
-The RTM shall be completed in coordination with the Component CIO or designee and is generated based on the results from completing the FIPS 199 Categorization Workbook and E-Authentication Workbook.
+- (13) Evaluation criteria/factors; - (14) DD Form 254, as applicable; - (15) Written statement addressing the factors enumerated in FAR 9.302 whenever first article testing and approval is required, as applicable (See HSAM 3009.302); - (16) Checklist for Private Sector Temporary Personnel, Appendix T, as applicable (See HSAM 3037.112(d)); - (17) Checklist for Sensitive Information, Appendix G, as applicable.
+This checklist shall be completed for all acquisitions when a written acquisition plan is not required per HSAM 3007.103(e)(4); - (18) For all acquisitions for which a Contractor will use information technology systems to input, store, process, output, and/or transmit sensitive information, the requirements official shall submit a Requirements Traceability Matrix (RTM) as an attachment to the requirements document (i.e., Statement of Work, Statement of Objectives, Performance Work Statement).
+The RTM shall be completed in coordination with the Component CIO or designee and is generated based on the results from completing the FIPS 199 Categorization Workbook and E-Authentication Workbook; and - (19) For all cloud computing acquisitions, the requirements official shall complete and submit the DHS Information Technology Cloud Service Level Agreement (SLA)